top of page

 Inspections and Compliance

 KDHE licensing specialists conduct regular inspections of licensed day care facilities to ensure compliance with the regulations.
-If a facility is found to be out of compliance, it may be fined or ordered to make changes.
+If a facility is out of compliance, it may be fined or ordered to make changes.
 In some cases, the facility's license may be revoked.

 Additional Resources